 When to get help

-If you have any pain while peeing or you pass any blood in your pee, you may have a urine infection which will need treatment.
+If you have any pain while urinating or you pass any blood in your urine, you may have a urine infection which will need treatment.

-Drink plenty of water to dilute your pee and reduce pain.
+Drink plenty of water to dilute your urine and reduce pain.
 You should contact your GP within 24 hours of noticing these symptoms.
 Read more about symptoms and treatment of urinary infections.

 Don’t take any medicines without asking your midwife, doctor or a pharmacist whether they’re safe in pregnancy.